White Paper

 2 $10.93M healthcare breach costs make data exposure a board-level risk.

-3 SLMs that beat GPT-4o on benchmarks have eliminated the performance argument for cloud.
+3 SLMs that rival contemporary frontier models on domain benchmarks have eliminated the performance argument for cloud.

 4 Enterprise inference on workstation GPUs has eliminated the infrastructure argument.